Volumetrics-io/documentation/source/events/mr-events.md

 Origin: `mr-app`

-## `new-entity`
+## `entityadded`

-Triggered whenever an entity is created.
+Triggered whenever an entity is added to the DOM.

-Origin: the created element
+Origin: the created entity

+## `entityremoved`

+Triggered whenever an entity is removed from the DOM.

+Origin: document

+detail:

+- `entity` - the removed entity node